 When you’re all finished, place the pepper pieces in a container and drizzle some olive oil in there.
 You can also put clove of garlic in there too for extra flavor.

+Now that you know how to roast peppers you should really try making them.
 These peppers will stay for about a week in the fridge so plan on adding them to everything that you cook so that you don’t waste them.
 Sandwiches taste a lot better (especially Italian deli meats) when you add a few slices of roasted peppers.
 Or you could try an artichoke, roast pepper and goat cheese panini.